Date: Friday, November 2, 2018

 Provider: National Institutes of Health/National Library of Medicine

-Contents: Dictionary, full text, images, index, patient education, video
+Contents: Dictionary, full text, images, index, mobile access, patient education, video

 Access Level: Free, Open Access

 Descriptions: MedlinePlus is the National Institutes of Health's website for the layman, offering free and authoritative current health and medical information.
 Produced by the National Library of Medicine, it provides information about diseases, conditions and wellness issues in everyday language.
 Use MedlinePlus to learn about the latest treatments, look up information on drugs (by generic or brand name) and supplements, learn the meanings of medical terms, or view medical videos and illustrations.
 Includes links to the latest medical research on numerous topics and information on clinical trials, and interactive tutorials on diseases, diagnostic tests, preventive medicine and surgeries.
 Also available here are anatomy videos in English and Spanish, from the A.D.A.M. medical encyclopedia and other sources.
 QuickTime player is required for some videos.
 Mobile Access: All MedlinePlus content is now available in both English and Spanish versions, at http://m.medlineplus.gov and http://m.medlineplus.gov/espanol .